 In each city, the local authority or a citizen-led coalition has worked with a lead partner to invite organisations to come together to create a One Planet Living action plan.

 Tarusa, Russia has also joined the project supported by the UK’s Foreign & Commonwealth Office through a grant for “Catalysing growth for sustainable communities through UK-Russian collaboration”.
 The lead partner is Planet 2030, which will lead the process of creating a One Planet Action Plan for the city.

-As well as contributing to the city-wide action plan, some of the local contributors have also developed their own sustainability action plans to support the wider vision.
+With 257 people attending workshops to define these action plans, the process drew on expertise from a wide range of people and organisations to make these plans work for that location.
+As well as shaping the city-wide action plan, some of the local contributors have also developed their own sustainability action plans to support the wider vision.

 Bioregional has trained 93 ‘One Planet Integrators’ across the locations – these are sustainability champions who will support the development of the city and stakeholder action plans.

 Having demonstrated what One Planet Living can achieve in a place-based approach, the KR Foundation has committed additional funding to the project for 18 months from July 2019.
 This means we can continue to support our existing locations and scale the approach through established city networks.